crashoverride777/swifty-ads/README.md

 This will not stop rewarded videos from showing as they should have a dedicated button.
 Some reward videos are not skipabble and therefore should never be shown automatically.
 This way you can remove banner and interstitial ads but still have a rewarded videos button.

 For permanent storage you will need to create your own "removedAdsProduct" property and save it in something like UserDefaults, or preferably iOS Keychain.
-Than call this method when your app launches after you have set up the helper.
+Than at app launch check if your saved property is set to true and than updated the helper poperty.

 - Implement the delegate methods.